Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Introduction

 \end{thm}

-Throughout this paper, we will use $N$ to denote the absolute value of the norm.
 For $n=2,3,5$, this result is sufficient to show equidistribution of Steinitz classes over all degree $n$ extensions because $S_n$ extensions have density 1 in all degree $n$ extensions (as ordered by field discriminant).
-However, for $n=4$, this density statement is false: Bhargava shows that $D_4$ extensions have a positive density in all degree 4 extensions when ordered by discriminant \cite{BQuart}.
-Restricting to cyclic Galois groups, it is known that for $m > 3$, not every ideal class may be the Steinitz class of a $\Z/m\Z$ extension \cite{Mc}.
-For a fixed integer $m$, we use the term ``realizable" to refer to the ideal classes that are Steinitz classes of some $\Z/m\Z$ extension.
-Kurt Foster showed equidistribution among realizable classes of $\Z/m\Z$ extensions.
-In fact, he showed equidistribution for elementary abelian $m$-extensions.
+However, for $n=4$, this density statement is false: Bhargava shows that $D_4$ extensions have a positive density in all degree 4 extensions \cite{BQuart}.